Command Operators

 - Usage

-command1 | command2
+command1 | command2The output of

-becomes the input ofcommand2
+command1becomes the input ofcommand2 - Example

 ls -l | grep test